GeoscienceAustralia/ptha/ptha_access/README.md

 ##      weight_with_nonzero_rate
 ## 3051                0.9770982
 ```
-To get its initial condition, do:
+To get its initial condition, you pass the earthquake metadata to the function
+`get_initial_condition_for_event`:

 ```r
 # Get the initial condition as a geo-referenced raster